NigelFinegan5p/project-1/README.md

 ## ***Alignment with customer needs***

- Our aim at Yellow SEO is to provide **a good solution to the users' demands and expectations**.
+ At Yellow SEO our aim at Yellow SEO is to provide **a good solution to the users' demands and expectations**.
 And to provide real world robust perceptive, penetrating Search Engine Optimization plans for the SME sector in the UK & Ireland.

 We aim to produce clearly understandable sector specific plans that are, sector tested, fit for purpose and produce consistent results.